-- Sim Managers are required to report on this metric in their monthly reports.
+- Game Managers are required to report on this metric each month.

 - For the purposes of activity and promotions, the SPM for a month is divided by the number of players on the simulation to calculate an average SPM:Player/month ratio, e.g.3500/500 = 7 posts

 7 posts/6 players = 1.16 posts:player/month